 Development teams can get ahead of the problem by designating time for refactoring, Pimentel said.
 Refactoring work should be tracked with tickets just like normal development — otherwise, the team’s metrics can be thrown off and lead to a cascading series of problems.
 If a team only tracks feature development and expects to squeeze in refactoring on top of two weeks’ worth of features, the team will probably not complete all their tasks for the sprint.

-Having a Good Test Suite Is Crucial
+Have a Good Test Suite

 Developers agree on the importance of testing when doing refactoring.
 The functionality of code shouldn’t change after refactoring, so tests are a perfect way of making sure that’s true.
 Ideally, test suites should be as comprehensive as possible.